 Chancellor's Award for Service to WSU Vancouver

 The award recognizes and salutes selfless dedication and commitment to the WSU Vancouver community through participation in campus activities, leadership on behalf of WSU Vancouver, and dedication of time, talent and resources toward advancing WSU’s mission.
-It is presented annually at the WSU Vancouver Commencement ceremony.

 Past award recipients